-- o a relative, close friend, or anyone else with whom you have a personal relationship; - o in a position to benefit from the funding of your application; - o affiliated with your current and/or proposed institution(s); or - professionally affiliated with you (currently, in the past, or in the immediate future), as a result of but not limited to:

-- o being your supervisor or your trainee, - o collaborating, publishing or sharing funding with you.
+- a relative, friend, or anyone else with whom the applicant has a personal relationship; - in a position to benefit from the funding of the application; - affiliated with the applicant's current and/or proposed institution(s); or - professionally affiliated with the applicant (currently, in the past, or in the immediate future), as a result of but not limited to: - o being the applicant's supervisor or trainee, - o collaborating, publishing or sharing funding with the applicant - affiliated with the proposed supervisor, either personally or professionally.

-Generally speaking, the greater the distance between the applicant and the arm's length referee, the better.
+Essentially, they must have no real or perceived vested interest in the success of the application.
+Therefore, the greater the distance between the applicant and the arm's length referee, the better.